dwmw2/alexa_domo/README.md

 ### Create an AWS Lambda Function

-You can create the Lambda function using the Makefile (if you have the AWS CLI configured) or through the AWS Console in your web browser.
+It's easiest to create the Lambda function using the Makefile if you have the AWS CLI configured, or you can do it through the AWS Console in your web browser.

 **Using the Makefile:**